Addis Ababa: 21st century

 From the end of 1998, new project was launched by Addis Ababa City Administration naming Office for Revision of Addis Ababa Master Plan (ORAAMP), covering from 1999 to 2003.
-The plan goal was to meet the standard of market economy with favorable political system resembles the revised 1986 master plan in terms of urban area.
+The plan goal was to meet the standard of market economy with favourable political system resembles the revised 1986 master plan in terms of urban area.

 2014 Addis Ababa Master Plan

 A controversial plan to expand the boundaries of Addis Ababa, by 1.1 million hectares into the Oromia special zone in April 2014, sparked the Oromo protests on 25 April 2014 against expansion of the boundaries of Addis Ababa.
 The government responded by shooting at and beating peaceful protesters.
 This escalated to full blown strikes and street protests on 12 November 2015 by university students in Ginchi town, located 80 km southwest of Addis Ababa city, encircled by Oromia Region.
 The controversial master plan was cancelled on 12 January 2016.
 By that time, 140 protesters were killed.